justin8ty/born2beroot/BONUS.md

 ## Install WordPress

-A CMS based on PHP and MySQL.
+A CMS and website builder based on PHP and MySQL.

 ```
 sudo apt install curl wget tar -y